Interview : HERS Magazine, USA. February 2019, pag. 16-17

 First and foremost, we have to remember that “Diet” comes from the Greek word meaning “lifestyle”, which includes not only what you eat, but also how the ingredients are cultivated, how you prepare the food, how and with whom you consume it, and so on.
 In The Mamma Mia!
 Diet, I’ve reinterpreted the Mediterranean lifestyle to help you make a series of healthy choices that will enhance your overall well-being, including controlling your weight, improving heart and brain health, reducing risk of cancer, diabetes and other illnesses.
-You will live longer and with better health and in better shape.
+You will live longer, with better health and in better shape.
 Following the Mamma Mia!
 Diet you will lose some extra weight without giving up to good food and flavor: add some color and spices to your plate, such as for example turmeric and black pepper.

 How do you meal prep on the Mediterranean diet?

 The Mediterranean diet is simple and based on fresh, seasonal and high quality ingredients.
 Food prep starts with smart food shopping.
 By stocking your shelves with only healthy and genuine ingredients, you remove the temptation to eat poorly.
 It will be easier to prepare healthy meals.